-As part of the class of 2017, the first wave of Gen Z'rs are heading into the job market and they’re hungry to start their careers.
+As part of the class of 2018, the next wave of Gen Z'rs are heading into the job market and they’re hungry to start their careers.

-If you’re looking to hire from this group of fresh grads, here are some tips on how to recruit them.
+If you’re looking to hire from this group of recent grads, here are some tips on how to recruit them.

 1. Offer Growth